MbinOrg/mbin/docs/03-contributing/02-linting.md

 npm run lint-fix
 ```

-Note that unlike PHP-CS-Fixer, _not all linting problems could be automatically fixed_, some of these would requires manually fixing them as appropiate, be sure to do those.
+Note that unlike PHP-CS-Fixer, _not all linting problems could be automatically fixed_, some of these would requires manually fixing them as appropriate, be sure to do those.